alisaifee/coredis/docs/source/index.rst

       :alt: Code coverage
       :class: header-badge

-coredis is an async redis client with support for redis server, cluster & sentinel.
+Fast, async, fully-typed Redis client with support for cluster and sentinel

 The client API uses the specifications in the Redis command documentation to define the API by using the following conventions:

 The coredis :ref:`api/clients:clients` use the specifications in the `Redis command documentation <https://redis.io/commands>`__ to define the API by using the following conventions:

-- Arguments retain naming from redis as much as possible
+- Arguments retain naming from Redis as much as possible
 - **Only** optional variadic arguments are mapped to position or keyword variadic arguments.
 When the variable length arguments are not optional the expected argument is an iterable of type :class:`~coredis.typing.Parameters` or :class:`~typing.Mapping`.